-The big apple, concrete jungle where dreams are made of, that exciting city that never sleeps.
+The Big Apple, a concrete jungle where dreams are made true, the exciting city that never sleeps.
 New York’s diversity and density make it a city of magnetic energy that will make you feel reborn.
-It’s the kind of the city you can spend few months in and not to see even a tiny part of it.
-Obviously, one day in New York City is no time for all the great sights and activities, but it’s still enough to give you a good feel for the city and its atmosphere.
-Even though New York is concentrated around 5 boroughs, this one day NYC itinerary would mostly cover sights on the Manhattan island.
+It’s the kind of city you can spend a few months in and not see even a tiny part of it.
+Obviously, one day in New York City is not enough time for all the great sights and activities, but it’s still enough to give you a good feel of the place and its atmosphere.
+Even though New York is concentrated around 5 boroughs, this one day in NYC itinerary will mostly cover sights on Manhattan Island.

 What’s the best time to visit New York City?

 Autumn is definitely the most beautiful part of the year to visit New York.
-With the warm days and cool evenings it’s the most pleasant time for the city exploration.
-By that time locals are already back from their summer vacations and the tourist crowd is reduced.
+With warm days and cool evenings, it’s the most pleasant time for exploring the city.
+By that time, the locals are already back from their summer vacations and the tourist crowd is reduced.

-Reach the Manhattan island from the Grand Central Terminal
+Reach Manhattan Island from the Grand Central Terminal

-Whether you just came from the airport, or you already have an accommodation somewhere in the city, the best point to start your Manhattan journey is at the Grand Central Terminal.
-The historical train terminal had to be torn down in 1975, but was saved by Jacqueline Kennedy, who raised money for the building preservation.
-The site is worth a visit not just cause of the vast expanse of this Beaux-Arts building and its sky-painted ceiling, but cause of the unbelievable energy of people racing around and that beautiful insane busyness.
+Whether you’re fresh off the airport, or if you already have an accommodation somewhere in the city, the best point to start your Manhattan journey is at the Grand Central Terminal.
+The historical train terminal was supposed to be torn down in 1975 but was saved by Jacqueline Kennedy, who raised money for its preservation.
+The site is worth a visit not just because of the vast expanse of this Beaux-Arts building and its sky-painted ceiling, but because of the unbelievable energy of the people racing around and that beautiful insane hectic activity.

 Enjoy the Manhattan bird’s eye view from the Top of the Rock Observation Deck

-For the spectacular 360° panoramic view it’s popular either to visit the Empire state building or the Rockefeller center observatory decks.
+For the spectacular 360° panoramic view, it’s popular either to visit the Empire State Building or the Rockefeller Center observatory decks.
 If spending only one day in New York City, the one at the Rockefeller Plaza should be a much better option.
-First of all it’s cheaper, the tickets are for specific time slots (so you won’t be wasting your precious time) and you’ll get to have the Empire State Building in your photos.
-Plus, you’ll have much better view of the Central Park.
+First of all, it’s cheaper, the tickets are for specific time slots (so you won’t be wasting your precious time) and you’ll get to have the Empire State Building in your photos.
+Plus, you’ll have a much better view of the Central Park.

 Enjoy Times Square Neon Lights

-Even though is best after dark, Times Square is packed with people (and cars) at any time of the day.
-Walk trough the crossing of 7th Avenue and Broadway, sit on the ruby red stairs of the TKTS kiosk and enjoy a great view of the hustle and bustle in the square.
+Even though it’s best to visit after dark, Times Square is packed with people (and cars) at any time of day.
+Walk trough the crossing of the 7th Avenue and Broadway, sit on the ruby red stairs of the TKTS kiosk and enjoy a great view of the hustle and bustle in the square.
 The crowd and the striking neon billboards make the Times Square vibe pretty unique.

 Check out the Wall Street

-You don’t need to know much about economics to know about the World’s most famous financial district.
-The street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
-The bustling street, like many others NYC streets, fascinates mostly cause of all those bankers rushing to and from meetings.
-Don’t miss to check out the New York Stock Echange building and take a photo with the statue of The Charging Bull.
+You don’t need to know much about economics to know about the world’s most famous financial district.
+The Wall Street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
+The bustling street, like many others NYC streets, fascinates mostly because of all the people who are rushing about.
+Don’t miss the New York Stock Exchange building and take a photo with the statue of the Charging Bull.

-Like many other NYC tourist attractions, this one’s for free.
-The 20-minute ferry ride is a not-miss cause of the up-close look at The Statue of Liberty and stunning views of the Lower Manhattan skyline.
+Like many other NYC tourist attractions, this one is for free.
+The 20-minute ferry ride is a must because of the up-close look at the Statue of Liberty and stunning views of the Lower Manhattan skyline.
 The Staten Island itself is not worth spending already limited time.
 Leave that one for some longer visit and get right back on the same ferry.

 Walk the Brooklyn Bridge

-It’s time to move away from Manhattan for a bit.
-A 30 minute Brooklyn Bridge into Brooklyn will get you a lot of wonderful views of both Brooklyn and Downtown Manhattan and take you to a Brooklyn Bridge Waterfront Park in the Dumbo area.
-The park has a great buzz and it’s a perfect place to relax after a walk and snap some nice photos.
+It’s time to move away from Manhattan Island a bit.
+A 30 minute Brooklyn Bridge walk will get you a lot of wonderful views of both Brooklyn and downtown Manhattan and take you to the Brooklyn Bridge waterfront park in the Dumbo area.
+The park has a great buzz, and it’s a perfect place to relax after a walk and a great place to snap some nice photos.

 Watch the sunset from the High Line Park